BRISBANE CBD SERIES

-Our story begins here, as it must, with Ed working in Brisbane CBD, because it is the job that brought us here to Brisbane.
+Our story begins here, as it must, with Ed working in Brisbane CBD.
+After all, it is the job that brought us here to Brisbane.

-Ed works in the city center, known here as CBD – Central business district – or “the city”, for short.
+Ed works in the city center, known here as CBD – Central business district – or “the City”, for short.
 (I am still catching myself saying “downtown” but I am getting better.
-This is not a term that is generally used in Australia.)
+This is not a term used in Australia.)

 Brisbane CBD is really a delightful place to explore.
 Alongside business and government, there are a plethora of dining opportunities and coffee shops.
 You can shop, or go to museums, churches, parks and squares, and enjoy the numerous art installations scattered throughout the city core.
-Best of all, the CBD is compact and easy to explore.
-Look for another post featuring the CBD.
+Best of all, the CBD is compact, fun, and easy to explore.

 Ed has a demanding but interesting job.
 His official title is “Team Lead of Field Development Planning”.
 What that means is that he leads a group of reservoir engineers and a geomodeler in developing a new coal seam gas play in NSW.
 The reserve auditors tell him that it is one of the most complex reservoirs that they have worked on.
 Ed is a great mentor and team lead and often comments on what a great team of people he has to work with.